Today’s post is written by Taylor Pomilla, Community Engagement Manager at Verbal Beginnings

 Make it a night of pumpkins galore!
 Do a fan favorite fall activity and carve pumpkins!
 Those not quite ready to actually “carve” can still decorate pumpkins or create a pumpkin sensory box.
 You can use paint, glitter, beads, stickers, and more- the possibilities are endless!
 Add even more fun by making pumpkin cookies together, dress all in orange, eat orange food, and watch It’s the Great Pumpkin, Charlie Brown.

-Create A Quarantine-O-Ween Scavenger Hunt
+Create A Scavenger Hunt

 Whether you have a yard or not this is a fang-tastic Halloween take on “egg hunting” that is sure to be full of laughs!
 You can hide pieces of candy all over and send the kids to find it.
 Turn up the fun and play Halloween tunes while they search and make them freeze when you pause the music (Bonus tip: grab some orange plastic eggs and draw pumpkin faces to create mini “pumpkins”).